If you haven't read the earlier sections,

 On the one hand it is good to realise that the knowledge aspect of inanimate matter is not as small as it may appear at first sight.
-Since matter makes no mistakes, every part of it needs to have the “know-how” required to act perfectly according to the laws that guide its movement.
-As the laws of physics are supposed to be interrelated and derivable from each other, this may well mean that in some extremely involved way, matter has to be aware of the entire law that the science of physics tries to discover.
+Since matter makes no mistakes, every part of it needs to have the know-how required to act perfectly according to the laws that guide its movement.
+As the laws of physics are supposed to be interrelated and derivable from each other, this may well mean that in some extremely involved way, matter has to know all the laws that the science of physics tries to discover.
 What is more, as matter’s movements are influenced, to whatever small degree, by everything else that occurs in the universe, each part has to be perfectly aware, in however minute a measure and implicit a manner, of everything that has any bearing on it.
-Together this amounts to a special kind of “subconscient omniscience” which in a fully automatic fashion self-limits itself to the very simple set of dumb but perfect actions that are proper to this little portion of reality.
-In the chapters on knowledge we'll discuss how this is related to Sri Aurobindo's claim that all human knowledge is ultimately based on a similar deep, intuitive inner knowledge in our own being which can be trained to come more routinely to the surface.
-As we will see, he argues that the information that comes to us through our sense organs is far too limited to lead to the detailed and well-organised knowledge that we humans have about reality, and that once one is sufficiently clear inside, one can observe that sense-input and logical thinking do little more than trigger, evoke and give form to an already existing inner knowledge, which — if the right methods are used — can be cultivated to such an extent that it can take over from all ordinary mental functions and become one’s normal way of knowing reality.
+Together this amounts to a special kind of subconscient omniscience which in a fully automatic fashion self-limits itself to the very simple set of dumb but perfect actions that are proper to each portion of reality however small.
+On the other hand, it may also be clear that the kind of sensorial awareness of the physical world which is so typical for our human kind, can indeed, as the neurologists never tire of pointing out, under normal circumstances not exists without a healthy nervous system of the kind we humans typically have.